 In Re: July 27 Chemical Release Litigation.
 In 2019, the Company's customer, Lyondell Chemical, a subsidiary of LyondellBassell Industries Holdings B.V. (collectively with its subsidiaries, "Lyondell"), entered into an order with the Company's subsidiary, MRC Global (US) Inc., for MRC Global (US) to facilitate a refurbishment of a Lyondell-owned valve by the valve manufacturer, Xomax Corporation, a subsidiary of Crane Co. (collectively with its subsidiaries, "Crane"), and thereafter for MRC Global (US) to affix a new bracket and actuator to the refurbished Crane Valve.
 When Crane completed the refurbishment, it shipped the valve to MRC Global (US), which, in turn, procured a bracket from a third-party fabricator and installed the bracket and an actuator on the valve and redelivered the valve back to Lyondell.
 Almost two years later, in 2021, Lyondell contracted with Turn2 Specialty Companies, LLC ("Turn2") to remove the actuator as part of a maintenance and repair job that was being performed on a Lyondell pipe.
 While performing the actuator removal job, representatives of Turn2 removed more than the necessary bolts required to remove the actuator, which caused a release from a "live", pressurized line of chemicals.
 Two fatalities occurred from the release along with injuries to others at or near the site.
-57 plaintiffs, including the estates of the two fatalities, sued Lyondell, Turn2 and others in Texas State Court pursuant to multiple lawsuits.
+59 plaintiffs, including the estates of the two fatalities, sued Lyondell, Turn2 and others in Texas State Court pursuant to multiple lawsuits.
 These cases were consolidated into a multi-district litigation assigned to the 190th Judicial Court of Harris County, Texas.
 Lyondell and Turn2 have either settled with the plaintiffs or were dismissed based on payments that they made to plaintiffs for workers' compensation, thus, availing themselves of the workers' compensation bar.

 On July 24, 2023, just days prior to the expiration of the statute of limitations, the plaintiffs added MRC Global (US), Crane and others to their lawsuits.
 Plaintiffs claim that MRC Global (US) failed to warn Turn2 of the dangers of removing the wrong bolts and failed to properly instruct Lyondell and Turn2 on how to remove the actuator.
 The plaintiffs also allege that MRC Global (US) is responsible as an assembler or seller of the final valve package distributed to Lyondell.
 MRC Global (US) disagrees that it has any liability and expects to vigorously defend these claims.
 Plaintiffs have asserted various claims for damages, including for bodily injury, past and future medical expenses, lost wages, mental anguish, pain and suffering and punitive damages.
 Plaintiffs' have indicated that they will be seeking damages from all defendants that would be in excess of the Company's insurance for these suits.
 Thus, adverse outcomes in these suits could have a material effect on us, our financial condition, results of operations and cash flows.

-The first of these suits involving nine plaintiffs (the "bellwether" trial) is set for September 9, 2024, a trial for eight plaintiffs is set for January 25, 2025, and the trial for the alleged wrongful death of the two deceased Turn2 representatives is set for May 25, 2025.
+MRC Global and its insurers have orally settled with 26 of the plaintiffs within MRC Global's insurance limits, subject to execution of a final settlement agreement.
+The first trial (the "bellwether" trial) of the remaining suits, involving eight plaintiffs, is set for January 25, 2025, and the trial for the alleged wrongful death of the two deceased Turn2 representatives is set for May 25, 2025.
 Any additional trials may follow after the resolution of these initial cases.
 At this time, we are unable to predict the outcome of these proceedings.